atlantistechnology/sdt-artifacts/README.md

         sdt semantic $A $B; }; f"
 ```

-# Checking for seman changes within a GitHub Action
+# Checking for semantic changes within a GitHub Action

 You may wish to have a semantic analysis of changes performed along with
 every PR.
 This can be accomplished using a GitHub Action, or in an